Ibanez TS9 VS TS808 (Comparison)

 Both pedals have predictable distortion control schemes with drive, tone, and level knobs that provide a similar range of tone manipulation.

 You can get a little more "grit" out of the TS808, while the TS9 is smoother with less of a grunge feel.
-Both drive controls give you a modestly wide gain range to work with, allowing you to have almost no breakup or go all the way to a vintage fuzz type of sound.
+Both drive controls give you a modestly wide gain range to work with, allowing you to have almost no breakup or go all the way to a vintage fuzz type of sound (more of a fuzz sound in the TS9).

 While the controls are functional and useful, they are complete mirrors of one another and don't make a lot of room for tweaking in either pedal.